 In order to accommodate the increased pressure of an expanding University population, the lands north and south of the campus could be developed as high-density housing.
+(See Development Potential Analysis)

-Recommendation: Develop neighborhoods that have the capacity and characteristics suitable for student and/or staff.
+Recommendation: Develop neighborhoods that have the capacity and characteristics suitable for students and/or staff.
 Allow for increased density, bicycle paths and parking/storage.
-Low maintenance/high quality materials and traffic-calming and security-sensitive architecture and landscaping.
+Low maintenance/high quality materials and trafficalming and security-sensitive architecture and landscaping.